by Thomas Mejtoft, PhD

 A redrawn figure of an original work:

-Ordinary reference with page number, a reference should be put in the reference list.
+Ordinary in-text reference with page number (if available), a corresponding post with a reference should be put in the list of references.

 A redrawn figure of an original work that has been somehow altered or adapted:

-Add the text "Based on" to the ordinary reference with page number, a reference should be put in the reference list.
+Add the text "Based on" to the ordinary in-text reference with page number (if available), a corresponding post with a reference should be put in the list of references.

 Permission to reproduce an original work has been granted:

-Add the type of graphics and the text "Reprinted with permission" to the ordinary reference with page number, a reference should be put in the reference list.
+Add the type of graphics at the beginning of the in-text reference and the text "Reprinted with permission" to the ordinary in-text reference with page number (if available), a corresponding post with a reference should be put in the list of references.

 Original work that is public domain:

-Add the type of graphics, the license type, and the text "distributed under a <license type>" to the ordinary reference with page number, a reference should be put in the reference list.
+Add the type of graphics at the beginning of the in-text reference, the license type, and the text "distributed under a <license type>" at the end of the ordinary in-text reference with page number (if available), a corresponding post with a reference should be put in the list of references.

 1. Redraw.
 Redrawn figures do not require copyright permission, nor new figures based on published data.
 However, the original sources need to be acknowledged!